Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Comparison of performance on benchmark datasets

-In the following a comparison of the CNN models with the proposed GCU activation on the CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100, and Imagenette \cite{imagenette} datasets is presented.
-Imagenette is a subset of ImageNet \cite{5206848}, which consists of ten classes of easily recognized objects.
+In the following a comparison of the performance of CNN models with different activation functions on the CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100, and Imagenette \cite{imagenette} datasets is presented.
+CIFAR-10 consists of 60,000 $32 \times 32$ color images belonging to 10 classes with 6000 images per class with 5000 training and 1000 testing images per class.
+CIFAR-100 consists of 60,000 $32 \times 32$ color images belonging to 100 classes with 600 images per class with 500 training and 100 testing images per class.
+Imagenette is a subset of ImageNet \cite{5206848} and consists of ten classes of easily recognized objects.
 The RMSprop optimizer \cite{Tieleman2012} is used with the categorical cross entropy loss function(softmax classification head).
-For computational reasons, we were unable to test this on the full ImageNet, which remains a future tasks.
 Experiments on CIFAR-10, CIFAR-100 were carried out with an initial learning, decay rate of $10^{-4}, 10^{-6}$ respectively.
 For Imagenette, this was $10^{-6}$, with no decay.
-The Xavier Uniform initializer instantiates the weights of the kernel layers.
-The GCU activation is used only for the convolutional layers and not for the dense layers, being computationally costlier than the ReLU activation.
+The Xavier Uniform initializer was used to initialize the weights of the kernel layers.
+Tables show performance with the proposed GCU activation function and popular activation functions in the convolution layers.
+The GCU activation is used only for the convolution layers and not for the dense layers since the GCU activation is computationally costlier than the ReLU activation.

-The results for each of these are reported over 5 runs, each of 25 epochs.
-We leverage a compact network architecture for CIFAR-10,100, as detailed in the Appendix section.
-The architecture consists of only 4 convolutional layers, followed by dense layers.
-For ImageNette, we utilize the VGG-16 backbone. \cite{DBLP:journals/corr/SimonyanZ14a}.

-For both architectures tested, we experiment with the choice of activation functions at two locations: one for all of the convolutional layer and the other for the dense layers.